frederic-perez/AmE-dictionary/data/dictionary.md

 __chartered__ _adj_ :five: A chartered professional person has passed examinations in their profession. _Chartered accountants._
 __chartreuse__ _n_ :two: A strong to brilliant greenish yellow to moderate or strong yellow green.
 The color takes its name from the trademarked liqueur _Chartreuse_, which comes in green and yellow varieties and has been made since 1737 by Carthusian monks, whose monastery is located in the Chartreuse Mountains in the Grenoble region of France.
 __charwoman__ _n_ A woman hired to do cleaning or similar work, usually in a large building. _Syn_ cleaning lady
+__chary__ _adj_ /CHAIR-ee/ _Chary_ is usually used with about or of to describe someone who is cautious about doing something. _The director is chary about spending money._ _I’ve always been chary of travelling alone._
 __chase__ _v_ :two: __3__ To decorate (metal) by engraving or embossing. _The infant received six bowls, gilded and chased._ _A beautiful chased golden bowl._
 __chasm__ _n_ :nine::m: __1__ A deep, steep-sided opening in the earth’s surface; an abyss or gorge. __2__ A sudden interruption of continuity; a gap. __3__ A pronounced difference of opinion, interests, or loyalty.
 __chassis__ _n_ :two::hammer: